 The first type is paid monthly as part of your regular mortgage payment.
 You don’t write a separate check for it, and there’s nothing for you to do.
 This insurance type is known as FHA MIP, which stands for FHA Mortgage Insurance Premium.

 The second FHA mortgage insurance type is collected just once — upfront at the time of closing.

 It’s called FHA Upfront Mortgage Insurance Premium (FHA UFMIP), and the Federal Housing Administration adds it to your loan balance for you directly; you don’t have to pay for it with cash.

 You can also get a refund on it.

 Depending on how soon you refinance, the FHA will refund up to 80% of your original FHA upfront mortgage insurance premium, and put that money toward your upcoming loan.

 The FHA MIP refund is diminishing, though.
 Each month, it shrinks; and after three years, it’s gone entirely.

-To maximize your FHA MIP refund, therefore, it’s smart to start your FHA Streamline Refinance as soon as you possibly can.
+To maximize your FHA MIP refund, therefore, start your FHA Streamline Refinance as soon as possible.